kents00/WeatherCLI/README.md

 # WeatherCLI
 This is a Python script that fetches the current weather and forecasts for the next three days.
 It uses the python_weather library to interact with the OpenWeatherMap API and the rich library for formatting and displaying the output.
-The script also includes functions to get the user's IP address and location.
+The project also includes functions to get the user's IP address and location.

 ![Weather](https://github.com/kents00/WeatherCLI/assets/69900896/02f3b01a-e29e-4d84-8127-8c62e0b353d7)